solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 ### Step 3: Create an upstream and virtual service

-Create Gloo Edge `Upstream` and `VirtualService` resources to route requests to the Lambda function.
+Create Gloo Gateway `Upstream` and `VirtualService` resources to route requests to the Lambda function.

 1. Create an upstream resource that references the Lambda secret.
 Update the region with your Lamda location, such as `us-east-1`.
    {{< tabs >}}